 The golden era of molecular diagnostics is just beginning.

 Myriad Genetics was founded in 1991, 10 years before the human genome was sequenced, making Myriad one of the first genomics companies in history.
 Today, Myriad is the pioneer and leader in molecular diagnostics, offering innovative products that transform patients’ lives.
-These products include leading molecular diagnostic tests for hereditary cancer, urological cancer, lung cancer, autoimmune disorders and other diseases.
+These products include leading molecular diagnostic tests for hereditary cancer, urological cancer, autoimmune disorders, depression and other diseases.
 We are excited about the future and remain committed to advancing the science of personalized medicine as we develop more products to address unmet medical needs.

 - Myriad’s molecular diagnostic products are designed to assess an individual’s risk for developing disease so that action can be taken to prevent or delay its onset.